eaardal/anyver/README.md

 export PATH=$HOME/.anyver/apps:$PATH
 ```

 The path is not required to be first-first, but it should be in your `PATH` before wherever your programs are usually found, such as `/usr/local/bin` and `/usr/bin`.
+This is crucial for anyver to work.

 You can inspect your `PATH` with: `echo $PATH`.